Exploring the Challenge and Value of Deep Learning in Automated Skin Disease Diagnosis: Introduction

 Early diagnosis of skin cancer plays a critical role in reducing mortality rates and improving patient outcomes.
 When skin cancer is identified at an early stage, it can typically be treated effectively through essential excision, a relatively simple surgical procedure with high success rates \cite{K. G. Lewis}.
 Early detection not only minimizes the need for aggressive interventions but also significantly lowers the risk of metastasis, thereby improving prognosis and overall survival rates.
 Conversely, delayed diagnosis of skin cancer, particularly malignant melanoma, is associated with a dramatically increased risk of mortality.
 Patients diagnosed at an advanced stage face an over 80$\%$ likelihood of death due to the aggressive nature of metastatic melanoma.
 Once the cancer has penetrated deeper layers of the skin and spread to lymph nodes or distant organs, treatment options become significantly more complex and less effective.
 Late-stage management often necessitates extensive surgical excision, systemic chemotherapy, immunotherapy, or radiation therapy, all of which can lead to substantial physical and financial burdens \cite{C. M. Balch}.
 Therefore, early recognition and diagnosis of skin cancer are paramount in mitigating disease progression, reducing mortality risk, and alleviating the social and economic impact of advanced cancer care.
 Comprehensive efforts from individuals, healthcare professionals, and public health organizations are essential in facilitating early intervention and improving overall patient outcomes.

 As a primary technology for the diagnosis of skin cancer, dermoscopy is commonly utilized.
-However, the recognition of the image of dermoscopy depends on professional dermatologists.
-Hence, even if the accuracy of nearly 75$\%$-84$\%$ can be reached, there still exist problems of high dependability of the experiences and poor repeatability \cite{G. Argenziano}, which leads to low efficiency.
-Therefore, early computer-aided diagnosis (CAD) technologies have been developed for skin cancer diagnosis.
+However, interpreting dermoscopic images relies heavily on the expertise of professional dermatologists.
+Although diagnostic accuracy can reach 75\%--84\% in expert hands, manual assessment is hindered by subjectivity, heavy reliance on experience, and limited reproducibility \cite{G. Argenziano}, leading to variability in diagnostic efficiency.
 Nevertheless, while CAD has the potential to enhance accessibility and accuracy in skin cancer diagnosis \cite{A. Maiti}, numerous technical challenges remain that hinder its widespread effectiveness and reliability.
 First, uneven lesion color and blurred edges make segmentation and classification difficult.
 Intra-class variation and inter-class similarity further complicate differentiation, as lesions of the same type can look different, while benign and malignant ones may appear similar.
 Additionally, image noise and artifacts, such as hair, skin texture, and lighting variations, interfere with accurate detection.
 The diversity of lesion appearances across different skin tones and demographics adds another layer of complexity.
 Moreover, the limited generalizability of traditional CAD models, which rely on hand-crafted features and rule-based algorithms, reduces their adaptability to real-world clinical settings.
 These challenges highlight the need for more advanced deep learning models and improved image processing techniques to enhance CAD accuracy and reliability in skin disease diagnosis.